andraugust/andraugust.github.io/statmech.md

 <center><img src="statmech/banner.png" style="zoom:100%;"></center>

-### High Level

-### Pressure & The Kinetic Theory of Gases
+## Pressure & The Kinetic Theory of Gases

 The kinetic theory of gases was one of the first attempts to model gases as large collections of small moving objects.
 The theory proposes that:

-* Gases are made of lots of very small particles moving in constant motion
+* Gases contain lots of very small particles moving in constant motion
 * The particles interact by colliding elastically with each other and the walls of whatever container they're in
-* Macroscopic properties like pressure emerge through the collective interaction of these particles transferring momentum
+* Macroscopic properties like pressure emerge through the collective interaction of the particles, specifically through momentum transfer
 * The particles are at high enough energy and low enough density that Coulomb forces and complicated quantum effects can be safely ignored
 * "Particle" is a somewhat generic term for the microscopic constituents of bulk matter.
 Depending on the context, a particle could be an atom, molecule, photon, etc